 Author’s Note: I completed my YogaWorks teacher training in Bali at the end of October 2015.
 Prior to applying, attending a YTT and becoming a certified yoga teacher was something I had dreamed of for several years, but I had never felt ready for it.
 I finally decided, there really was no such thing as “ready” and took the leap.
 It was the best thing I did for myself in 2015!
 I began my training with the intention of “deepening my practice” and of becoming a yoga teacher “one day.”
 I honestly never believed I would be able to lead a class after just one month of training… but I was so wrong.
 My teachers Alicia Cheung and Oliver Reinsch, along with the YogaWorks format of teaching, provided myself and my fellow students with all the tools and confidence we needed to excel as teachers.
 As a newly certified teacher, I’m so grateful to have experienced this training, and so excited to share this amazing practice with others.

-Find a YogaWorks 200-hour training near you or adventure abroad somewhere amazing, like Oliver & Alicia’s next training in Bali this October!
+Find a YogaWorks 200-hour training near you or adventure abroad somewhere amazing, like Oliver & Alicia’s next training in Bali last October 2016!